claroline/Distribution/plugin/exo/Resources/modules/editor/README.md

 3. Decorate it:
    - Add sections to hold editor state
    - Add convenience properties where selectors wouldn't be practical
-   - Store UI flags (e.g. errors/touched attributes for forms)
+   - Add UI flags and defaults for missing values
 4. Initialize the store with the resulting data structure

 Rendering